AI-Powered Weekly Changelog

 1.

-Not every AI feature needs to be a chatbot.
-Yeah, this was a small fix, relatively, but it was a persistent friction.
+Not every AI feature needs to be a chatbot or full automated flow.
+This was a small fix, relatively, but it solved persistent friction.
+The terminal command + GPT workflow was fast to build and maintain.

 2.

-The human-in-the-loop approach was intentional.
-I could have fully automated this with scheduled queries and direct Slack posting with more work, but keeping myself in the process allows me to add necessary context and catch edge cases.
+Keeping human-in-the-loop was intentional.
+I could have fully automated this with scheduled queries and direct Slack posting, but manual review lets me add context that AI can't infer.